1987 Detroit Tigers season

+The 1987 Detroit Tigers season was the team's 87th season and the 76th season at Tiger Stadium.

-The 1987 Detroit Tigers season saw the Tigers make a startling late-season comeback to win the American League Eastern Division on the season's final day.
-The Tigers finished with a Major League-best record of 98-64, two games ahead of the Toronto Blue Jays.
-Detroit lost the American League Championship Series to the Minnesota Twins in 5 games.
+The Tigers made a late-season comeback to win the American League East on the season's final day.
+The Tigers finished with a Major League-best record of 98–64, two games ahead of the Toronto Blue Jays.
+Detroit lost the ALCS to the Minnesota Twins in 5 games.

 This would be the last time the Tigers made the postseason until 2006.